 The Rangers made three different trades over the years on this date.
 The first one came on Aug.
 18, 1952, when they acquired defenseman Leo Reise Jr. from the Detroit Red Wings, in exchange for Reg Sinclair, John Morrison, and cash.
 Reise played in 131 games for the Rangers over the next two seasons before retiring.
 Sinclair scored 11 goals and 23 points in his lone season in Detroit.
 Morrison never played in the NHL.

 Three years later, on Aug.
 18, 1955, these two teams made another trade.
 The Rangers sent Billy Dea and Aggie Kukulowicz to the Red Wings for Dave Creighton and Bronco Horvath.
-Creighton didn’t miss a single in his three seasons in New York.
+Creighton didn’t miss a single game during his three seasons in New York.
 He scored 55 goals and 142 points in 210 games.
 Horvath had 12 goals and 29 points during the 1955-56 season before he was traded to the Canadiens for cash.
 Dea scored 19 goals and 38 points in 98 games for the Red Wings before he was part of an eight-player trade with the Chicago Blackhawks.
 Kukulolwicz never played for Detroit.

 Fast forward to Aug.
 18, 1986, the Rangers swapped forwards with the Maple Leafs when they traded Mike Allison for Walt Poddubny.